yast/yast.github.io/_posts/2020-10-30-digest-of-yast-development-sprint-111.md

 Another development sprint ended for the YaST Team this week.
 This time we have fewer news than usual about new features in YaST... and the reason for that may surprise you.
-Turns out a significant part of the YaST Team has been working in studying the internals of [Cockpit](https://cockpit-project.org/) in an attempt to use our systems management knowledge to help those who want to improve the Cockpit support for (open)SUSE.
+Turns out a significant part of the YaST Team has been studying the internals of [Cockpit](https://cockpit-project.org/) in an attempt to use our systems management knowledge to help to improve the Cockpit support for (open)SUSE.

 But that doesn't mean we have fully stopped the development of YaST and other parts of the installation process.
-Apart from working in several unfinished improvements that will be presented in our next blog post, we have:
+Apart from working in several not yet finished improvements that will be presented in our next blog post, we have:

 - Started to [add unit tests](https://github.com/openSUSE/installation-images/pull/434) to the ancient Perl libraries that generate the system image used to run the installer.